-IGP Mr. Khanal is also the Ex-Officio Head of National Central Bureau (NCB) Kathmandu, INTERPOL.
+IGP Thakur Prasad Gyawaly is also the Ex-officio Head of National Central Bureau (NCB) Kathmandu, INTERPOL.

 Born on October 14th, 1965 in Pyuthan district to Mr. Narayan Prasad Gyawaly and Mrs. Sumitra Gyawaly, IGP Thakur Prasad Gyawaly graduated with Bachelor’s Degrees in Humanities and Sociology, Bachelor of Laws and Master’s Degree in Sociology.
 He has also successfully graduated in several specialized police courses in Nepal and abroad such as Senior Command Course, Crime Investigation Training, Explosives and Narcotics Detector Training, Human Rights in Law Enforcement Course, VIP Security Training, Investigative Interview Training Course, Commanding UN Peacekeeping Operations Course (East Timor, 2007), International Humanitarian Law and Law of Armed Conflicts Course (East Timor, 2008), Police, Civilian and Military Relations Course (Italy, 2011) and Law Enforcement Course for Police Officers (China, 2012).